MooneyHussain/Romina/README.md

 ### Object Types

-Below is an example of a typical `GET` request
+Below is an example of a reponse for a valid `GET` request

 ```json
 {